Z3NTL3/ProxyBeast-v2/README.md

 - ProxyBeast has it's own proxy client library implementation.
 It's based on ``CONNECT`` methods and allows for proxy relay to a destination target.
 Read more about it [here](https://github.com/z3ntl3/proxifier-rs)

+- ProxyBeast preserves all application diagnostics, which roll daily to make it easier to identify problems.
+You can access those logs by pressing on the Diagnostics pane via the Settings application screen.
+We plan on making a bug tracker so we can patch bugs quicker, whereby you would attach the log file.